The Tourism and Events team international research data includes:

 Figure 1: Key international visitor highlights for Victoria

-- There were only 160,800 international overnight visitors to Victoria in the year ending March 2022 (-95% or down 2.9 million arrivals compared to the year ending March 2019).
+- International overnight visitors to Victoria reached 621,700 in the year ending September 2022 (-80 per cent compared to the year ending September 2019).

 *For further information on the calculation of estimates in this IVS release, please refer to the TRA website.

 Note: The International Visitor Survey (IVS) for the year ending December 2018 release included data revisions back to 2005.
 Please do not use/compare previously published data prior to the year ending December 2018 data release.